Doce River Basin: Geomorphology and geology

-Doce River in Governador Valadares, Minas Gerais, Brazil, seen from of the Ibituruna Peak.
+Doce River in Governador Valadares, Minas Gerais, Brazil, seen from the Ibituruna Peak.

 The relief of the Doce River Basin is significantly rugged and characterized by the mares de morros.
 The course traces a lowland area called the Doce River interplateau depression, with average altitudes in its interior ranging from 250 to 500 meters on hills of medium slope.
 Until it reaches Governador Valadares, the Doce River follows a southwest–northeast course that intersects the geological unit known as the "Cinturão Atlântico", which is part of the Mantiqueira Province.

 The dissected plateaus of south-central and eastern Minas Gerais occupy around 70% of the basin's area and have an undulating relief, including landforms such as ridges, valleys and hills.
 Other relevant geological units in the basin are the Espinhaço mountain range, to the east, composed of ruiniform structures shaped by fluvial erosion and dividing the basins of the Doce, São Francisco and Jequitinhonha rivers; and the Iron Quadrangle, at the western end, with altitudes ranging from 1,000 to 1,700 meters, exceeding 2,000 meters in the Caraça mountain range, under rocks dissected by the geological structure.
 However, the highest altitude in the basin area is found in Iúna, in Espírito Santo, at 2 627 meters.

 The subsoil has several aquifers, but the majority (92.6% of the total) are fractured aquifers with low water productivity.
 Around 3.5% is concentrated in the coastal region of Espírito Santo, where productivity is potentially high but variable.
 The alluvial aquifer located under the Steel Valley, which accounts for 3% of the mass, is the only one with high productivity and flow, serving as the main source of public supply.
 The rest of the aquifers are karst or double porosity types, with variable water productivity.